okeefem3/firebase-workshop-web/README.md

         4. Storage
     * Hit enter to continue
     * Firestore Rules?
-        * use the default (just hit enter)
+        * Use the default (just hit enter)
     * Firestore Indexes?
-        * use the default (just hit enter)
+        * Use the default (just hit enter)
     * Language for Cloud Functions?
         * Select Javascript and hit enter
     * ESLint
-        * type Y and hit enter
+        * Type `Y` and hit enter
     * Overwrite functions/package.json?
-        * type N and hit enter
+        * Type `N` and hit enter
-        * GOTCHA if you say yes here your functions will have a hard time finding our third part dependencies and won't work
+          * GOTCHA if you say yes here your functions will have a hard time finding the third party dependencies we have defined and won't work :(
     * Overwrite functions/.eslintrc.json?
-        * type N and hit enter
+        * Type `N` and hit enter
     * Overwrite functions/index.js?
-        * type N and hit enter
+        * Type `N` and hit enter
         * GOTCHA if you say yes here, you will not have the starter code for functions!
     * Install dependencies with npm now?
-        * type Y and hit enter
+        * Type `Y` and hit enter
     * What do you want to use as your public directory?
-        * type dist and hit enter
+        * Type `dist` and hit enter
           * GOTCHA if you build and deploy your app but nothing shows up when you navigate to your hosting URL, it may be because you did not point to the dist directory in this step
     * Configure as a single page app?
-        * type y and hit enter
+        * Type `y` and hit enter
     * What file should be used for Storage Rules?
-        * use the default (just hit enter)
+        * Tse the default (just hit enter)
 * Run `ng build` to build your app
 * Run  `firebase deploy --only hosting`
     * Follow the link that the CLI tools spit out to reach your now publicly hosted app